AdisonTech/adison-cloud/README.md

 ![Architecture](https://raw.githubusercontent.com/AdisonTech/adison-cloud/master/doc/architecture.png "Adison Architecture")

+The Cloud and Gateway communicate using Meteor DDP.
+This is already built into meteor, and allows us efficient real-time communication to a gateway behind a firewall using standard HTTP ports.

+## Principles

+* leverage latest technology (Meteor, React, nodejs, material-ui, etc)
+* keep it simple to set up (minimize number of separate components services required to make the system work).
+For this reason we don't have a separate MQTT server, etc.
+* this is not targetted at the mainstream home automation market, but rather developers/makers who want a more flexible system
+* assume users can write code if needed (don't try to create a GUI to configure every possible permutation -- focus on solid base technologies that users can extend as needed)

 ## Status

 We are just getting started.
-Currently, we support Wemo Link (light bulbs) and Wemo Insight nodes.
+Currently, Wemo Link (light bulbs) and Wemo Insight nodes are supported.
 See [Issues](https://github.com/AdisonTech/adison-cloud/issues) for status on features in progress.